FOR SDSB, MGSHSS, SAHSOL

 The LUMS Undergraduate Programmes offers a broad-based education to students and provides them the option of pursuing majors and minors in various areas provided the enrolment demand in these majors and minors does not exceed the available faculty and current available resources.
 Foundation core courses in mathematics, languages and the social sciences in the first year prepare students for more advanced level courses leading to specialization in the areas mentioned below.
 There are following 9 majors (or specializations) currently being offered in the four-year BSc (Honours) Programme and 3 majors in the BA (Honours) Programme.

-- BSc (Honours) Economics, Data, and Computer Science (Joint Major)
+- BSc (Honours) Economics and Computer Science (Joint Major)

 - BSc (Honours) Psychology